-This breakfast is just too good to keep to myself any longer, I have to share it with you and I know you’re just going to love the flavours in this new breakfast recipe! 🙂
+This delicious creamy millet breakfast was just too good to keep to myself any longer.
+I had to share it .

-Without some kind of sweetness added, like the bananas and honey in this recipe, it can definitely be a bit plain tasting!
+Without some kind of sweetness added like the bananas and honey in this recipe I think it can definitely be a bit plain tasting!

-Still, with almost a third of the world having this as a staple in their diets, they can't be wrong can they?
+But millet is an ancient food with almost a third of the world having this as a staple in their diets so they can't be wrong can they?

 5 Nutritional Benefits of Banana Millet Porridge